 “We’re eating better food and paying less for it.”
 There is an abundance of fresh, wholesome, food available in Mexico at affordable prices.
-Fresh foods are available in industrialized countries—but at a premium to highly processed / non-fresh foods.
+Fresh foods are available in industrialized countries, but at a premium to highly processed / non-fresh foods.
 In Mexico, you don’t have to spend the whole pay-check eating wholesomely.

-“Our homestead costs are much lower in Mexico.”
+“Our homestead living costs are lower in Mexico.”
 The fees and taxes home-owners have to pay in places like the US, Canada, and Western Europe have climbed steadily over the last decade—to the point where these are now a significant line-item on personal budgets.
 Rises in house and community taxes have out-stripped inflation, and maintenance costs are steep: in summary, home ownership is becoming an expensive pastime and putting a lot of pressure on people with fixed incomes.
 In Mexico, home owners enjoy low property taxes as well as lower maintenance costs due to lower material prices and labor fees for house maintenance services.

 “We feel safe in Mexico.”
 In a related article about finding your niche in Mexico, we wrote: “If what you’re seeing about Mexico on your TV screen scares and keeps you away now, your perceptions have been hijacked before you allowed yourself an opportunity to better understand these lands, and see what others here see: a country in transition, a country which is, by and large, less violent than those places where stones are so readily thrown from glass houses.”
-Despite the near-constant anti-Mexico news flow, foreign residents living here report that they feel safe and settled in Mexico.
+Despite the anti-Mexico news flow, foreign residents living here report that they feel safe and settled in Mexico.
 The drug cartels are not targeting foreign residents or tourists.
 People who are not involved in the drug trade have a very small chance of being affected by it.

 You can find extensive information about living, working and retirement in Mexico on our Mexico Lifestyle guides.

 Practical help with residency applications in Mexico